Gestational diabetes diet on a budget – 15 tips for frugal feeding

 Tip #3.
 Cook from scratch, convenience costs more

 We live in a world of convenience and so it’s no surprise that it can be tricky when switching to a diet where cooking from scratch is the best option.
 By cooking from scratch you are choosing exactly what ingredients are used in your meals and can therefore make much better choices and cut a lot of refined sugars out of your meals, many of which are hidden in prepared sauces and dishes.

-You can buy some suitable gestational diabetes friendly ready meals from the likes of Marks & Spencer, but you will pay a lot for that convenience.
+You can buy some suitable gestational diabetes friendly ready meals from the likes of Marks & Spencer, but you will pay a lot more for that convenience.

-Sweet potato wedges or chips may be a great choice as a carb on your plate, but ready prepared ones come at a much higher cost than getting a sweet potato, peeling and cutting it.
-Prepare lots and freeze them, they will taste lovely, you know what's in them and they will be ready to use when you need them.
+Sweet potato wedges or chips may be a great choice as a carb on your plate, but ready prepared ones come t a much higher cost than getting a sweet potato, peeling and cutting it.
+Prepare lots and freeze them, they will taste lovely, you know what’s in them and they will be ready to use when you need them.
 Simply take them from the freezer, drizzle with a small amount of oil and add salt, pepper, paprika etc.